Culture

 “I want parents to be able to say: ‘Sorry, mate, it’s against the law’.”

-So how would a ban like this work, and when will the new laws come into effect?
-All the important details below.
+How exactly is this going work, and when will the new laws come into effect?
+Here's what we know.

 How will the social media ban be enforced?